VBA Cells in Excel: Select, Get, Count, Format, Copy-Paste, etc.

 Reading Cell Value

-We will show the value of a cell in a message box.
-We will take a cell as an input and read its value to show it in a message box.
+We will show a cell’s value in a message box.
+We will take a cell as an input and read its value to display it in a message box.

 • Insert the following VBA code in a module.